 - March 14: March Madness begins (Ends April 3)

 - March 14: Pi Day

 - March 17: St. Patrick’s Day

 - March 20: First Day of Spring

 - March 22: Ramadan Starts (Ends April 21)

 March is packed with opportunities for fun campaigns to engage and delight your customers with.
 From the first day of spring, Mother’s Day for UK shoppers, St. Patrick’s day, and the ever-important Spring Break…you’ve got more than a few options.

 For St. Patrick’s Day, use green creative, special discounts, and the luck o’ the Irish to appeal to customers.
-On-theme email creative & matching pop-ups on site are a great way to catch their eyes plus have some fun with subject lines like our favorite from Justuno’s March newsletter: “We’ll pinch you if you don’t open our newsletter ☘️”.
-54% of American consumers are planning to celebrate the day in some way, so make sure you’re top of mind when they’re looking for something green.
+On-theme email creative with matching pop-ups on site is a great way to catch their eyes, plus have some fun with subject lines like our favorite from Justuno’s March newsletter: “We’ll pinch you if you don’t open our newsletter ☘️.”
+61% of American consumers are planning to celebrate the day in some way, so make sure you’re top of mind when they’re looking for something green.

-Even if you don’t sell sports goods you can still get in on the fun.
+Even if you don’t sell sporting goods, you can still get in on the fun.
 We’ve got bakery clients with different team logos on their cookie tins, a pet care client with different mascot animations, and so much more.
-Sporting events are great for SMS with instant engagement and creative content ideas—for the Super Bowl Olipop ran an SMS campaign showcasing the most popular flavors in Cincinnati and LA!
+Sporting events are great for SMS with instant engagement and creative content ideas—for the Super Bowl, Olipop ran an SMS campaign showcasing the most popular flavors in Cincinnati and LA!
 (Just make sure to stay on the right side of any trademark issues—check out the NCAA rules here.)

 Finally, spring break, the first day of spring, and daylight savings—these are all days that are encouraging us to get outside, soak up the sun, and “spring forward.”
 Create campaigns around spring cleaning, refreshing your space, and getting more out of their extra daylight hours.